jerryjappinen/Servant/site/pages/technical-docs/about/url-manipulation.md

 # URLs in stylesheets

 URL calues used in CSS are manipulated so that they point to the right place on the final page with a single merged stylesheet file.
-URLs work in the same manner in both site and theme packages.
+URLs work in the same manner in both pages and stylesheets.

 Here are some examples of how the URLs will change.